 Baritone David Kravitz is increasingly in demand on operatic and concert stages.
-Critics have praised his "large, multi-layered" and "sumptuously flexible" voice, his "power and eloquence," his "deeply considered acting" and "confident stage presence," his "impeccable musicality," and his "deep understanding of the text."
+Critics have praised his "large, multi-layered," "exceedingly expressive," and "sumptuously flexible" voice, his "power and eloquence," his "deeply considered acting" and "confident stage presence," his "impeccable musicality," and his "deep understanding of the text."
 Recently the New York Times described him as "a charismatic baritone," and praised his "vividly etched and satisfying interpretation," and Opera News declared him "magnificently stentorian and resonant - just the kind of singer you would want playing such a towering figure" as Abraham.
-The 2014-15 season includes his company debuts at Opera Saratoga for Don Magnifico in La Cenerentola, Palm Beach Opera for the world premiere of Ben Moore’s Enemies, A Love Story, and the American Repertory Theater for the world premiere of Matthew Aucoin’s Crossing, directed by Tony Award winner Diane Paulus, along with a return to Boston Lyric Opera for La traviata.
-Last season featured his debuts at Ash Lawn Opera as Tevye in Fiddler on the Roof, and at Dallas Opera for Tod Machover’s Death and the Powers.
+The 2015-16 season features his role and company debuts as Scarpia in Tosca at Skylight Music Theatre, and as Pizarro in Fidelio with Grand Harmonie; Messiah with the Virginia Symphony Orchestra; and return engagements with Odyssey Opera for The Fish in Gunther Schuller's The Fisherman and His Wife, and with Emmanuel Music for Weill's Die sieben Todsünden and Pan in Bach's Der Streit zwischen Phoebus und Pan.
+He also revisits Beethoven's Symphony No. 9 with both the Cape Symphony and the New Bedford Symphony.
+The 2014-15 season included his company debuts at Opera Saratoga for Don Magnifico in La Cenerentola, Palm Beach Opera for the world premiere of Ben Moore’s Enemies, A Love Story, and the American Repertory Theater for the world premiere of Matthew Aucoin’s Crossing, directed by Tony Award winner Diane Paulus.
+In 2013-14, he debuted at Ash Lawn Opera as Tevye in Fiddler on the Roof, and at Dallas Opera for Tod Machover’s Death and the Powers.
 He also helped inaugurate Odyssey Opera's first season as Paolo Orsini in Wagner's Rienzi, and as La Rocca in Verdi's Un giorno di regno, and returned to Emmanuel Music as Fredrik Egerman in A Little Night Music.